 Supporting training and administrative processes

 Conversational AI also plays a pivotal role in supporting training and administrative processes.
-For example, it can help lead new employees through onboarding programs while minimizing the time and effort required from the HR team.
+For example, it can help lead new employees through onboarding programs while minimising the time and effort required from the HR team.

 So, how exactly does this work?